d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

-Moreover, because our quantity of interest $\epsilon(f)$ is an expectation (of the random variable $\mathbf{1}(f(X) \neq Y)$) and the corresponding estimator $\epsilon_\mathcal{D}(f)$ is the sample mean, calculated on realizations of that same random variable, this is simply the classic problem of mean estimation, which you may recall from :numref:`sec_prob`.
+Moreover, because our quantity of interest $\epsilon(f)$ is an expectation (of the random variable $\mathbf{1}(f(X) \neq Y)$) and the corresponding estimator $\epsilon_\mathcal{D}(f)$ is the sample average, estimating the popullation error is simply the classic problem of mean estimation, which you may recall from :numref:`sec_prob`.

-You may recall that a classical result from probability theory called the *central limit theorem* guarantees that whenever we possess $n$ random samples $a_1, ..., a_n$ drawn from any distribution with mean $\mu$ and standard deviation $\sigma$,
+An important classical result from probability theory called the *central limit theorem* guarantees that whenever we possess $n$ random samples $a_1, ..., a_n$ drawn from any distribution with mean $\mu$ and standard deviation $\sigma$,